Medicare for permanent residency applicants

 Once you are a permanent resident or Australian citizen you are entitled to receive medicare benefits which includes free access to public hospital health care, however you may also be eligible if you are not yet an Australian permanent resident or citizen.

-- you must hold a valid temporary visa (including a bridging visa), and have permission to work; or
+- you must hold a valid temporary visa and have permission to work; or

-- you must hold a valid temporary visa (including a bridging visa), and have a parent/spouse/de facto partner/child who is an Australian citizen or permanent resident
+- you must hold a valid temporary visa and have a parent/spouse/de facto partner/child who is an Australian citizen or permanent resident

 - you have not applied for a parent visa